1988 World Series: Oakland Athletics

-The powerful Oakland Athletics had all the confidence and swagger of a heavily favored team.
+The Oakland Athletics had all the confidence of a heavily favored team.
 The "Bash Brothers" duo of Mark McGwire (32 home runs, 99 RBI, .260 batting average) and José Canseco (42 home runs, 124 RBI, .307 batting average) were in their early 20s, emerging as young superstars.
 Canseco became the first player to hit 40 or more home runs and steal 40 or more bases in Major League history and would capture the Most Valuable Player award in the American League.
 Veterans Dave Henderson (24 home runs, 94 RBI, .304 batting average) and longtime Pirate Dave Parker (12 home runs, 55 RBI, .257 batting average), also contributed with both their bats and their experience.
 The 1988 World Series marked Don Baylor's third consecutive World Series with three separate teams.
-Besides being a member of the 1988 Athletics, Baylor was also a member of the 1986 Boston Red Sox and 1987 Minnesota Twins.
+Besides being a member of the 1988 Athletics, Baylor was also a member of the 1986 Boston Red Sox, and 1987 Minnesota Twins.

 The Oakland pitching staff was quite possibly the best in the American League in 1988.
 They led in ERA (3.44), wins (104), saves (64), and were second in strikeouts (983) and second in fewest runs allowed and home runs allowed.
 The ace of the staff was Dave Stewart, an ex-Dodger (1978–83), who won 20 games for the second straight season.
 Another ex-Dodger was reliable Bob Welch (17–9, 3.64) followed by 16-game winner Storm Davis.
 After spending the previous 12 years as a starter, mostly for the Boston Red Sox and Chicago Cubs, Dennis Eckersley would be converted into a closer in 1987 and would lead the American League in saves in 1988 with 45.
 He would eventually have a distinguished 24-year career, gaining election into the Hall of Fame in 2004.
 Another longtime starter (and another ex-Dodger), Rick Honeycutt, proved to be a capable set-up man to Eckersley, finishing with three wins and seven saves.